 On wire: purchase what you need: if you are making earrings, get a few feet.
-If you are wire wrapping, same deal.
+If you are wire wrapping, it’s the same deal.
 You can always order more.
-Rio has great two day shipping prices (not as cheap as ground but, I’m always in a hurry).
+Rio has great two-day shipping prices (not as cheap as ground but, I’m always in a hurry).
 If you are always wire wrapping and know you will use it, buy an ounce or more.
 Making jump rings – 1/2 an ounce should do for a ton of jump rings.
 Tubing – hold off on until you have a design that requires it.
 Are you making a tube setting or a hinge – then order to size.
 Tubing can get pricey.
 I have a coffee can full of tubing that I wonder if I’ll ever use.
-A waste of money and space but, I wanted it all now, when I first started.
+A waste of money and space but, I wanted it all now when I first started.
 Back to Table of Contents

 What should I watch and read to get started making jewelry?

-“I love jewelry, i finally finished putting my indoor studio together, it’s basic but I think it’s good enough for a start.
+“I love jewelry, I finally finished putting my indoor studio together, it’s basic but I think it’s good enough for a start.

 A flex shaft would be an excellent investment.
 I use mine all the time.
 I also have a video and a web page on the flex shaft.
-I bought 6 of them for the makerspace – that I set a jewelry studio up in – for $35.00 a piece at Harbor Freight.
+I bought 6 of them for the makerspace – that I set a jewelry studio up in – for $35.00 apiece at Harbor Freight.
 Also, some french shop shears will be great for cutting sheet solder, cutting up to 22 g metal and snipping wire.
-It would be nice to have wet dry sandpaper, (329, 400, 600, 800, 1000 grits) – you can usually get variety packs at the hardware store or Harbor Freight.
+It would be nice to have wet-dry sandpaper, (329, 400, 600, 800, 1000 grits) – you can usually get variety packs at the hardware store or Harbor Freight.
 If you get a flex shaft, you might think about trying sanding discs – see my web page on sanding.
 I’d also get some needle files – the best that you can afford.
 Here’s a reasonably good set at a reasonable price.

 A little on pattern making might help with creating your designs.
-Sketch everyday that you can.
+Sketch every day that you can.

 - A Tour of the Studio – April 2012